-Table 2.1 Summary of DCCEEW's information request ----------- --------- ------------- ------------- --------- ltem number Descrip ption Response Section 6 Section 6 - Proposed offsets 6.1 Discuss Offsets how the proponent will provide offsets that meet the requirements of the EPBC Policy.
+Table 2.1 Summary of DCCEEW's information request

+Item number Descrip otion Response Section 6 - Proposed offsets 6.1 Discuss Offsets s how the proponent will provide offsets that meet the requirements of the EPBC Policy.
 Item 6.1 is discussed in Section 4, Section 8 Section 9 and Section 10.
-6.2 If poten tial offset site/s are identified, as far as possible please provide: Item 6.2 is addressed a.
-A description of the proposed offset site(s) including location, size, condition, and relevant ecological/species habitat features, landscape context and cadastre boundaries of the offset site(s) (supported by mapping).
-A.1.5, Section 4, Section 4.1.5, Section 6 and Section 7. b.
-Information about how the proposed offset/s area will provide connectivity with other relevant habitats and biodiversity corridors. c.
-Information how the proposed offset site/s contribute to relevant State and/or regional plan/s or initiatives for the conservation of the protected matter. d.
+6.2 If poten Item 6.2 is addressed a.
+A description of the proposed offset site(s) including location, size, condition, and relevant ecological/species habitat features, landscape context and cadastre boundaries of the offset site(s) (supported by mapping). in Section 4, Section 4.1.5, Section 6 and Section 7. b.
+Information about how the proposed offset/s area will provide connectivity with other relevant habitats and biodiversity corridors.
+C. Information how the proposed offset site/s contribute to relevant State and/or regional plan/s or initiatives for the conservation of the protected matter. d.
 A summary of consultation with the representative local council at the impact and offset site, and if relevant, state government, regarding the suitability of the offset area within any relevant local and state biodiversity and species plans, and any proposed legal security mechanisms. e.
 Evidence of the presence of, or usage by, relevant MNES on, or adjacent to the proposed offset site(s), and the presence and quality of habitat for MNES on the proposed offset site. f.
 An assessment of how the offset and impacts sites are like-for-like, i.e. the environmental values for the MNES at the offset are of the same type or equivalent to that affected by the proposed action. g.
 The methodology, with justification and supporting evidence, used to inform the inputs of the Offsets Assessment Guide in relation to the offset area for each relevant MNES, including: i. total area of habitat (in hectares (ha)); and ii. habitat quality (as discussed in section 8) iii. time over which loss is averted (max.
-20 years); iv. time until ecological benefit; v. risk of loss (%) without offset; vi. risk of loss (%) with offset; and h Details and execution timing of the mechanism to legally secure the environmental offset/s (under Queensland legislation or equivalent) to provide enduring protection for the potential offset area/s against development incompatible with conservation. i.
+20 years); iv. time until ecological benefit; v. risk of loss (%) without offset; vi. risk of loss (%) with offset; and vii. confidence in result (%). h.
+Details and execution timing of the mechanism to legally secure the environmental offset/s (under Queensland legislation or equivalent) to provide enduring protection for the potential offset area/s against development incompatible with conservation. i.
 Costings of the proposed offset site/s and any on-going management required."